 Our Team

-Cindy Brew joined the Children’s Advocacy Center in 2020 with over 21 years of victim service experience.
-She initially began working with crime survivors as a volunteer.
-Cindy has experience in program development, public speaking, fundraising, grant management, team engagement, trauma-informed care, leadership, and direct service as a victim advocate.
-Cindy leads with empathy and a growth mindset, often reiterating:
+Cindy joined the Children’s Advocacy Center in 2020, bringing over 21 years of experience in victim services.
+She began her journey as a volunteer supporting crime survivors and has since built a robust career in the field.
+Cindy’s expertise includes program development, public speaking, fundraising, grant management, team engagement, trauma-informed care, leadership, and providing direct services as an advocate.
+She leads with empathy and a growth mindset, often reiterating:

 “You are allowed to be both a masterpiece and a work in progress, simultaneously.” — Sophia Bush